sendgrid/docs/source/User_Guide/Marketing_Campaigns/design_editor.md

 Building a Custom Drag & Drop Module
 {% endanchor h3 %}

-If you are writing your own custom HTML that you plan on importing into the design editor, refer to the [custom module code examples](https://docs.google.com/document/d/1JEVcouSkFmHJSP-2mI6h63S6sxfdW8mWRhQNIUG39eg/edit#bookmark=id.spsaxe487t3d) to ensure that any modules you create are compatible with our drag & drop functionality.
-If you do not specify a data type that matches one of our drag & drop modules, then your code will be imported as a text module.
+If you are writing your own custom HTML that you plan on importing into the design editor, refer to the [drag & drop code examples](#-Drag-&-Drop-Code-Examples) to ensure that any modules you create are compatible with our drag & drop functionality.
+If you do not specify a data type that matches one of our drag & drop modules your code will be imported as a text module.

 *To import your own custom HTML:*